DaveBenham/VenomModules/README.md

 Reformation is fully polyphonic, and all modulation can be driven at audio rates.

 Reformation can be be used as a waveshaper and/or VCA and/or distortion effect (hard clipper or saturating limiter).
-CV control of each way point provides for amplitude modulation of specific regions of a wave form.
+CV control of each way point provides for amplitude modulation of specific regions of a waveform.

 ### Way Point Sliders